+Tax deductions and tax credits are two of the most common ways to reduce your tax bill.
+But what's the difference between them?
 Tax deductions reduce your total taxable income, the amount you use to calculate your tax bill.
 On the other hand, tax credits are deducted directly from the taxes you owe.
 Some tax credits are even refundable, meaning that if the credits reduce your tax bill to less than zero, you'll get a refund for the difference.
-Tax deductions and tax credits reduce the amount you owe to the IRS, but in different ways.

 A tax credit is a dollar-for-dollar reduction in the income tax you owe.
 Pre-tax deductions are deducted from an employee's paycheck before taxes are withheld.
 Because they are excluded from gross payment for tax purposes, pre-tax deductions reduce taxable income and the amount of money owed to the government.
 They also lower your federal unemployment tax (FUTA) and state unemployment insurance fees.